Conservation and Improvement of Adequate Working Environment

 We are committed to "fostering autonomous-minded human resources" and "diversity and inclusion," and to the actualization of our corporate philosophy of "Innovation and Growth."

-Our company will continue to promote the "three Ls" and to cultivate diversity and inclusion that enables all employees to keep on shining, embracing their individual capabilities.
+We adopted "the three Ls" as our slogan and cultivate diversity, equity, and inclusion that enables all employees to continue shining, embracing their individual capabilities.

 The "three Ls"